 What is depression?

-Depression is a serious and pervasive mood disorder.
+Clinical depression is a serious and pervasive mood disorder.
 It causes feelings of sadness, hopelessness, helplessness, and worthlessness.
 Depression can be mild to moderate with symptoms of apathy, little appetite, difficulty sleeping, low self-esteem, and low-grade fatigue.
 Or it can be more severe.

 What are the symptoms of depression in women?